corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/notaries/notary-plugin-cordapps.md

 In Corda 5, notary functionality is provided in the form of plugin CorDapps.
 In theory, anyone can write a new notary protocol by implementing their own CorDapps.
 However, initially, it is expected to only have protocols provided by R3.
 For a given notary protocol, two CPBs (Corda Package Bundles) are expected to be required:

-* A **client**, or **application** CPB, which should be used to generate a CPI (Corda Package Installer) associated with application virtual nodes.
-At a minimum, this would contain a CPK (Corda Package) that has an initiating flow that is automatically invoked by the Corda 5 flow framework to initiate a notarization request.
+* A **client**, or **application** CPB, which is used to generate a CPI (Corda Package Installer) associated with application virtual nodes.
+At a minimum, this contains a CPK (Corda Package) that has an initiating flow that is automatically invoked by the Corda 5 flow framework to initiate a notarization request.

-* A **notary server** CPB (Corda Package Bundle), which should be used to generate a CPI associated with notary virtual nodes.
-At a minimum, this would contain a CPK that has a responder flow to what is packaged in the client CPB.
+* A **notary server** CPB (Corda Package Bundle), which is used to generate a CPI associated with notary virtual nodes.
+At a minimum, this contains a CPK that has a responder flow to what is packaged in the client CPB.

 For Corda 5.0, only a single notary protocol is provided, the **non-validating notary protocol**.